 Of medals during his time at Parkside, there was to be but one, and that for coming off second-best to Halifax in the 1944 Yorkshire Cup Final; of thrills, however, he had his share and more, notably in R.L.
 Cup-ties.
 A glorious 3rd round win at Salford in ’46, followed by that sensationally dramatic semi-final against Wakefield Trinity at Headingley, with a touch judge assaulted even as winger O’Neill, deaf to the referee’s whistle, sprinted three parts the length of the field in a vain bid to save the day, then the gruelling marathon in 1948, with Wembley no more than eighty minutes away after accounting for Widnes (three matches), Dewsbury (two) and Hull, yet only to be waylaid by Bradford Northern in the Semi-Final.

 A remarkably relaxed, take-things-in-your-stride character, rather than ask for time off when he was chosen for a Tour Trial in 1946, Frank worked all through Tuesday night as a conductor on the Leeds all-night buses, dashed to Central Park after a hurried breakfast, played in the match, and then raced back home in time to go on all-night duty!
-In the same way, disappointed as he must have been some three years later to lose his favourite serum-half berth to up-and-coming Alf ‘Ginger’ Burnell, he merely switched to centre with his customary good-nature, and deservedly finished up playing in that position for Yorkshire against Cumberland.
+In the same way, disappointed as he must have been some three years later to lose his favourite scrum-half berth to up-and-coming Alf ‘Ginger’ Burnell, he merely switched to centre with his customary good-nature, and deservedly finished up playing in that position for Yorkshire against Cumberland.
 Some player, and the salt of the earth, to boot!

 Why look further afield?
 Why persist in chasing the unattainable?
 Desperately in need of a successor to Dai Jenkins, and down in the dumps after five successive defeats, Leeds crossed the river to get their man on Thursday, 29th September 1949.
 The signing was out of the blue, the timing controversial.
 A fortnight earlier, a Hunslet side reduced to eleven heroes, and two of them crippled, had put the Loiners to shame with an incredible death-or-glory victory at Headingley.
-Yet, now, within a couple of days of Secretary George Richardson paying the cheque for £1,650 into the bank, there was the very player they had just transferred, in his rightful position of serum-half, and at Parkside of all places, striking up an instant relationship with stand-off Dicky Williams, bluffing his way down the blind-side from time to time by way of variation, putting in a variety of teasing kicks as occasion demanded, and fashioning tries for Arthur Staniland, T. L. Williams and Bob Bartlett.
+Yet, now, within a couple of days of Secretary George Richardson paying the cheque for £1,650 into the bank, there was the very player they had just transferred, in his rightful position of scrum-half, and at Parkside of all places, striking up an instant relationship with stand-off Dicky Williams, bluffing his way down the blind-side from time to time by way of variation, putting in a variety of teasing kicks as occasion demanded, and fashioning tries for Arthur Staniland, T. L. Williams and Bob Bartlett.
 And all done with such slippered ease!
 Grimly silent were the terraces, sullen the unswept seas, as the men in blue and amber ran out worthy winners with eight points to spare.

 A debut to remember; a standard to maintain!
-Slotting in perfectly, to complete Headingley’s team-building jigsaw, Frank showed amazingly consistent form over the next two years, matching his excellent base-of-the serum technique with shrewd tactical know-how, and constantly breathing an air of cool confidence as he strove to bring out the best in the men around him.
+Slotting in perfectly, to complete Headingley’s team-building jigsaw, Frank showed amazingly consistent form over the next two years, matching his excellent base-of-the scrum technique with shrewd tactical know-how, and constantly breathing an air of cool confidence as he strove to bring out the best in the men around him.

 Likeably modest and unpretentious, a Semi-Final triumph over Warrington in 1950, or Barrow in 1951, or better still both(!), would have been no more than he deserved, especially after his experiences in 1946 and 1948, but it was not to be, the visions of Wembley melting away like a mirage in a desert of despair and desolation.
 Needless to say, welcome as it undoubtedly was, a Yorkshire League Championship medal offered scant consolation.